SP963/Learnings/README.md

 # Learnings
-detailed list of all learnings
+This repo contains the detailed list of all learnings that are related to DATA